In the desire to create a perfect world, let us not forget that growth happens in the struggles of life. (More about this idea below)

 One important thing that came out of the fire was that we spent the night at my mom’s house and I ended up sleeping with Grace.
 I haven’t done that since she was very small.
 During the night I suddenly woke up and I couldn’t tell for sure, but I thought she was dead.
 She felt cool to the touch and wasn’t breathing.
 My immediate thought was that the smoke had affected her lungs.

-I was lying down and my right arm is still messed up so it was awkward, but I did a few chest compressions and then rolled her on her side because she was limp.
+I was lying down and my right arm is still messed up from my fall, so it was awkward, but I did a few chest compressions and then rolled her on her side because she was limp.
 I shook her and then she gurgled and I heard her take a gasping breath.
 After lying awake for a while after that, I fell back asleep and then it happened all over.
 Not breathing, shaking her, taking a breath.

-The extremely strange thing is that when I shared that story about Grace with my friend, she told me that she had woken up that night thinking her husband was dead, he also has apnea, and her daughter had thought her husband (he has lung cancer) was dead!
+The weird thing is that when I shared that story about Grace with my friend, she told me that she had woken up that night thinking her husband was dead, he also has apnea, and her daughter had thought her husband (he has lung cancer) was dead!
 All in the same night.
 Strange, huh?

 At this time we still have the breaker turned off that connects to the burned up vent fan.
 This means we have no power in the dining room, Grace’s room and my bedroom.
 Thankfully we have power to the refrigerator!
 Yesterday I started cleaning up the huge mess.
 It will take time to remove all the soot and fire extinguisher powder that went everywhere.
 Today the insurance adjuster is coming.
 Praying for a fair settlement so we can get our lives back in order.